epfl-ada/ada-2024-project-databrewers/index.md

 In this project, we explored beer reviews, analyzing patterns in ratings, styles, and consumer preferences across seasons and regions in the United States.
 By leveraging numerical ratings and textual reviews, we uncovered insights into how beer preferences vary with alcohol content, seasonal changes, and geographical trends.
 Sentiment analysis of textual reviews further enriched our understanding, putting light on the aspects the most valued by beer enthusiasts.

 Our findings reveal that preferences are not only shaped by individual tastes but are also influenced by external factors like weather and cultural trends.
 Brewers and marketers can use these insights to better align their offerings with consumer expectations.
 Through this analysis, we hope to contribute to a deeper understanding of the dynamic and evolving beer landscape, offering value to researchers, breweries, and beer lovers alike.
+Based on our analysis, we have developed the following recommendations for making the perfect seasonal beer:

 - **Winter:** Rich, warm aromas of malt, caramel, chocolate and roast dominate.
 High ABV beers are favored, along with fuller-bodied styles such as Stouts and Barleywines.
 Mouthfeel preferences tend towards creamy and smooth textures.
 Sweet flavors, including chocolate and caramel, are prominent.